 AI Candidate Scoring Explained: How Match Scores Actually Work

-Here is how AI candidate scoring actually works, why explainability is the most important feature to look for, and how to evaluate whether your ATS scoring engine is helping or hurting your placements.
+This is a detailed breakdown of how AI candidate scoring actually works, why explainability is the single most important feature to look for, the specific questions to ask a vendor before you trust their scoring engine, and how to evaluate whether your current ATS is helping or hurting your placements.

 What AI Candidate Scoring Is (and Is Not)

 What scoring is not: a replacement for recruiter judgment.
-No scoring engine can evaluate cultural fit, career motivation, or whether a candidate will actually accept the offer.
-Scoring handles the high-volume, pattern-matching work — evaluating 200 candidates against a job spec in seconds — so recruiters can focus their time on the 15-20 candidates most likely to succeed.
+No scoring engine can evaluate cultural fit, career motivation, whether a candidate will actually accept the offer, or whether they'll perform well when the work gets hard.
+Those factors are either invisible in a CV or require human conversation to assess.
+Scoring handles the high-volume, pattern-matching work — evaluating 200 candidates against a job spec in seconds — so recruiters can focus their time on the 15–20 candidates most likely to succeed.

 How Scoring Engines Work Under the Hood